-FILTISAC's Long-Term Credit Rating Upgraded
+FILTISAC's Long-Term Credit Rating Affirmed

-WARA upgrades Filtisac's long-term rating to A from A- following its fourth review

-The leader of packaging in French-speaking Africa, based in Abidjan, is now rated A by WARA.
-The outlook becomes stable.

-Abidjan, 23/08/2016 - West Africa Rating Agency (WARA) announces today that it has upgraded Filtisac SA's long-term credit rating, following its fourth review.
-On WARA's regional rating scale, Filtisac's long-term rating was raised to "A" from "A-", an investment grade rating, while its short-term rating remains "w-3".
+WARA affirms Filtisac's long-term rating at A following its fifth review The leader of packaging in French-speaking Africa, based in Abidjan, is still rated A by WARA.
+The outlook remains stable.
+Abidjan, 2/10/2017 - West Africa Rating Agency (WARA) announces today that it has affirmed Filtisac SA's long-term credit rating, following its fifth review.
+On WARA's regional rating scale, Filtisac's long-term rating remains "A", an investment grade rating, while its short-term rating still stands at "w-3".
 Filtisac is the leader of packaging in French-speaking Africa.
-The outlook was changed to stable from positive.

-Simultaneously, on its international rating scale, WARA has upgraded Filtisac's ratings to iBB-/Stable/iw-5 from iB+/Positive/iw-5.

-The ratings first reflect Filtisac's leadership in the business of packaging in French-speaking Africa.
+The outlook remains stable.
+Simultaneously, on its international rating scale, WARA has affirmed Filtisac's ratings at iBB-/Stable/iw-5.
+The ratings first reflect Filtisac's leadership in the business of packaging in French-speaking Africa, despite growing competition.
 One of Ivory Coast's industrial blue-chips, Filtisac continues to stand as a key player in the region for bags and rigid packaging.
-Governance is sound, and strategic choices are clear, based on differentiation by quality underpinned by an ambitious investment program.
+Governance is sound, and strategic choices are clear, based on differentiation by quality.
 The ongoing assistance of its reference shareholder, IPS West Africa, and the expertise of its management team constitute major assets.
 Demand for packaging products should continue to grow in the region.
 West Africa's economy is indeed based on agriculture, and will continue to be in need for bags, which do not have substitutes so far.
 In addition, an emerging middle class with evolving consumption habits and the region's increasing industrialization should be the underlying factors of a spectacular growth of rigid packaging products.
 Filtisac enjoys a good level of diversification, be it in terms of its product mix and geography.
 Financially, Filtisac displays strong liquidity and low leverage.
-Since 2014, the company has successfully lowered its working capital needs, thus strengthening its net cash position, which turned positive in 2015.
-Expenses are better controlled, which contributes to improve net margins.
+Since 2014, the company has successfully lowered its working capital needs.
+The company's equipment is well maintained and has been modernized; its expertise is widely recognized; its product mix has been enlarged and its level of quality has further improved: all these features are key assets to meet the increasingly specific needs of more demanding West African clients.
 However, in a region unstable both politically and economically, Filtisac remains prudent in terms of its investments and is reluctant to action financial leverage.
-In the future however, WARA expects the level of debt to increase as the domestic and regional macroeconomic environment improves, and further contracts for rigid packaging are signed with regional blue chip clients.
-In the short term, Filtisac can afford to reduce the excessive amount of its retained earnings with a more generous dividend policy.
+In the future however, WARA expects the level of debt to increase as the domestic and regional macroeconomic environment improves, and competition further intensifies.
+The rigid packaging division is not stabilized yet, as it has not yet reach breakeven, while that of synthetic packaging suffers from a high degree of unfair, if not illegal competition.
 Filtisac's ratings do not include any uplift for external support.
-However, the rating explicitly incorporates the permanent assistance provided to Filtisac by its reference shareholder, IPS West Africa, an operating holding related to the Aga Khan group of companies.
+However, the rating explicitly incorporates the permanent assistance provided to Filtisac by its reference shareholder, IPS West Africa, an operating holding related to the Aga Khan Fund for Economic Development (AKFED).
 An upgrade of Filtisac's ratings would depend on: